Plotting Trees and Heatmaps

 Clones work similar to annotations, where you can either supply a

-data frame with cell_id
+data frame with cell_id and clone_id columns,

 or just pull the information from the states dataframe: